Black August Honolulu

 More recently, the community response to the August 2014 police killing of teenager Michael Brown in Ferguson, Missouri drew international attention to the repression of Black communities and was a major turning point in a still growing movement for justice for Black people around the world.
 The month of August has long been a fertile time of resistance and movement building.

-This year, our Black August events are firmly grounded in the experience of Blackness in the Pacific as we work to link the struggles for a sovereign Hawai‘i to the struggle for West Papuan independence and the global movement for Black lives to the global movement for climate justice.
+Our Black August events are firmly grounded in the experience of Blackness in the Pacific as we work to link the struggles for a sovereign Hawai‘i to the struggle for West Papuan independence and the global movement for Black lives to the global movement for climate justice.